-Please be aware that if you do not want to share your circumstances with your School, within the Exceptional Circumstances procedure, this may result in your situation not being taken into account in progression or award decisions.
+Please be aware that, if you choose not to disclose your circumstances to your School, within the Exceptional Circumstances Procedure, this may result in your situation not being taken into account in progression or award decisions.

 The Board of Examiners cannot change your mark or award extra marks.

 For more information on the School Exceptional Circumstances Committee (SEEC) click here.